 Quick to learn and ready for anything, working dogs are intelligent, alert, and athletic.
 With jobs ranging from herding and guarding to hunting and search and rescue, working dogs have long been faithful partners to humans in a host of different ways.
 Many of these breeds were created specifically to assist us in jobs that we simply cannot do without them — some for decades and even centuries.
-Some working breeds are utilized for their size, strength, and power, others for their high intellect and agility, and still others for their unwavering loyalty.
+Some working breeds are utilized for their size, strength, and power, others for their high intellect and agility, and some others for their unwavering loyalty.
 For almost every major achievement in human history, these loyal, hardworking dogs have been by our side.

 We put together this list of the best working dog breeds to help you get to know them a little better.